 In 2018 Google rolled out the “Speed Update” where page speed was included as a ranking factor for mobile searches.
 This was an effort to help its users find answers faster.
 Essentially, faster websites provide a better user experience, and Google will now reward you for it.

 Google’s data showed an estimated 53% of users abandoned websites that took longer than 3 seconds to load.
 That’s right!
 1…2…I’m swiping for a faster website because your website took too long to load.

 Page Speed Tools & Guides

-As web developers, we implemented the necessary technologies to improve our websites, and Google saw the abandonment rate decrease by 20%.
+As web developers, we implemented the necessary technologies to improve our websites, and Google saw the abandonment rate decreased by 20%.
 So, how do you increase page speed and improve website performance for your eager users?
-Start by understanding how your web pages are performing with Google’s first party tools and documentation:
+Start by understanding how your web pages are performing with Google’s first-party tools and documentation: